 CHAPTER 2 AP Management

 2.1 Management Mode

-The Zyxel Device is a unified AP and can be managed by the NCC or an AP controller (AC), or work as a standalone device.
+The Zyxel Device is a unified AP and can be managed by the NCC or work as a standalone device.
 We recommend you use NCC to manage multiple APs (see the NCC User's Guide).
-An AP Controller such as the NXC can only manage multiple APs in the same location.